aryx/principia-softwarica/readme.txt

 or close descendants  of Plan9:
  - Inferno: http://www.vitanuova.com/inferno/

-The specificity of my fork is to see Plan9 as a great educational platform to learn about programming and computer science.
+The specificity of my fork of Plan9 is to see Plan9 as a great educational platform to learn about programming and computer science.
 The code of Plan9 is so elegant and small that you can realistically understand the whole operating system.